IndyVerse/indylab/README.md

 # indylab
-collaborative mutual learning, research and building spaces
+collaborative mutual learning, research and building spaces for Networked Improvement Communities

 IndieHub as TrailHub has been spun out of TrailMarks to create constellations needed for Open, Commons based peer producuction of knowledge and the means for creatine knowledge collaboratively